-For each node (B to M), check if a dummy 0.1MW generator is financially viable in each forecast year in order from most viable to least viable.
+For each node (B to M), the model checks if a dummy 0.1MW generator is financially viable in each forecast year.
+Next, for each dummy generator, in the order from most viable to least viable, the model.

-- For each dummy generator, if it is financially viable, create a 50MW new entrant: - Check new entrant revenue to see if it is financially viable. - If not, remove 50MW

-Repeat all of the above:

-- If a dummy generator is financially viable where the new entrant has been installed, increase the new entrant capacity by 50MW - Repeat until there are no economically viable new entrants
+- creates a 25MW new entrant if the dummy generator is financially viable - checks the new entrant's revenue to see if it is financially viable, if not, it removes the 25MW - repeats all of the above: - if a dummy generator is financially viable where the new entrant has been installed, increase the new entrant capacity by 25MW - if the capacity target is met and there are no more financially viable new entrants, then the most viable entrant is installed.

-The model above was tested on a small system and will be used to simulate priority access and the status quo to compare investment decisions and financial performance.

-The same assumptions and methodology will apply to both models.

-The only difference in this approach to our normal approach to modelling new entrants is that Bid Price Floors (BPFs) are used to floor new entrant bids in the priority access simulations
+The only difference in this approach to our normal approach to modelling new entrants is that BPFs are used to floor new entrant bids in the priority access simulations

-6.4 Capacity modelling
+5.4 Capacity modelling

-To ensure that we are comparing like with like we will attempt to ensure that the status quo and priority access development plans have approximately the same new capacity entering the market.
+To ensure that we are comparing like with like we ensured that the status quo and priority access development plans had the same new capacity entering the market.
 This is a rough reflection of the range of jurisdictional schemes which aim to encourage new renewable generation capacity.
+Figure 5.7 shows the assumed annual capacity targets for wind and solar capacity.